The Changeling Hypothesis:

 In its original form the theory hung upon the claim that Lord Voldemort was attempting to become immortal by wiping out both his own ending AND his beginning in order to reign thereafter as a sort of Dark God.
 To this end, at some point in the year before his fall, he brought his own infant self physically forward in time to be murdered according to some Dark ritual.
 The child!Riddle was rescued by James and Lily Potter who, adopted him and transfigured his features to resemble their own in order to conceal his identity.
 No one but Dumbledore (and Voldemort) being aware of the truth.

-Like most fan theories, it was way too complex, but the reasoning (in its entirety) almost worked.
+Like most fan theories, it was way too complex for everyday wear, but the reasoning (in its entirety) almost worked.
 Just... not quite.
 It also depended far too heavily upon time travel paradoxes which are always unstable, unreliable, and next to impossible to pull off convincingly.

 This Adopted!Harry theory, understandably, sparked a lot of discussion and quickly reached the point of inspiring spin-offs.
 We were soon given the “Harry is Tom’s missing twin” variant.
 Which does not discernibly improve matters and eliminates the original concept’s significance.
 I cannot recall if there were any others which were even that coherent.